My-UofE/ECM1410-workshop-04-instructions/README.md

 You should find you have files `RectangleApp.java` and `Rectangle.java` in your working folder.
 Open the files and check you can understand the code.

-Compile the files in the terminal using:
+Compile the files in the terminal:

 ```
 javac RectangleApp.java